AdobeDocs/audience-manager.pt-BR/help/using/reporting/audience-optimization-reports/metadata-files-intro/metadata-file-overview.md

 >[!IMPORTANT]
 >
->If you&#39;re using the [!UICONTROL Audience Optimization] reports, *all* of these values are required in the event call.
+>If you're using the [!UICONTROL Audience Optimization] reports, *all* of these values are required in the event call.

 <table id="table_B2C8C493080E449CA71C4EF07D9476BD">
  <thead>